-If you live in multi-unit housing, there is a good chance you might be breathing in your neighbors secondhand smoke.
+If you live in multi-unit housing, there is a good chance you might be breathing in your neighbors’ secondhand smoke.
 While there are many protections for people where they work and play, protections in multi-unit housing are lacking.
 Secondhand smoke can drift from one unit to another through windows, walls, pipes and electrical outlets.
 People can also be exposed to thirdhand smoke.
-Thirdhand smoke is the residue from cigarettes, e-cigarettes and vaping devices that stick to nearby surfaces.
-These chemicals cling to walls, carpets, clothes and hair, that can actually become more toxic over time.
+Thirdhand smoke is the residue from cigarettes, e-cigarettes and vaping devices that sticks to nearby surfaces.
+These chemicals cling to walls, carpets, clothes and hair and can actually become more toxic over time.

 What is Multi-Family Housing?

 Multi-family housing means property containing two (2) or more units, including, but not limited to, apartment buildings, condominium complexes, senior and assisted living facilities, and long-term health care facilities.
-Multi-family housing does not include hotels/motel, campgrounds, mobile homes, single family home or single-family home with a detached or attached in-law or second unit.
+Multi-family housing does not include hotels/motels, campgrounds, mobile homes, single-family homes or single-family homes with a detached or attached in-law or second unit.

-- Protects non-smokers from involuntarily exposure to the dangers of secondhand smoke
+- Protects non-smokers from involuntary exposure to the dangers of secondhand smoke

-- Lowers risk factors for respiratory disease, cancer and other health conditions in vulnerable populations such as children, pregnant women, seniors, and those with underlining chronic health conditions such as heart diseases or other cancers.
+- Lowers risk factors for respiratory disease, cancer and other health conditions in vulnerable populations such as children, pregnant women, seniors, and those with underlining chronic health conditions such as heart disease or other cancers

 - Reduces cigarette butt litter and other tobacco waste